Album Title Goes Here: Reception

 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, Album Title Goes Here received an average score of 59, based on 13 reviews, indicating "mixed or average reviews".
 Some critics commended the album's collaborations and excellent production value, but others criticized its lack of creativity.

 Commercial performance

 The album debuted at number two on the Canadian Albums Chart with first-week sales of 13,000 copies.

 Selling 58,000 copies in the United States in its first week, Album Title Goes Here debuted at number six on the Billboard 200 and at number one on the Dance/Electronic Albums chart, becoming deadmau5's first number-one album on the latter chart.
 It entered the UK Albums Chart at number nine on sales of 14,325 units, his highest-charting album in the United Kingdom to date.

+Legacy

+The track "Superliminal" was featured in Season 20 Episode 4 of Top Gear where Jeremy Clarkson drives a Mercedes-Benz SLS AMG Electric Drive.
+The track “Professional Griefers" was featured in Asphalt 8: Airborne & FIFA 13.
+The track "Channel 42" was featured in Need for Speed: Most Wanted.